-First, ask yourself this question, is it worth adjusting to your new time zone?
 If you are only travelling for a short time, it may be worth just taking sleep as it comes to make the transition back to your Hong Kong routine easier.
-Most of us want to be out and about at a suitable hour and that means trying to adjust the kids sleep routines.

 Don’t pack your arrival day with too many plans.
-Try and go with the flow and rest up.
 If you arrive in the morning you can encourage naps according to your home schedule, but remember your child’s body clock might be telling them it’s the middle of the night.
-Try to limit naps to two hours and if needs be, to sneak in one extra sleep into their day.
-At bedtime recreate as much of your home routine as possible, so that you are giving your little ones all the right cues that it is time for sleep.
+Try to limit naps to two hours and if need be, sneak in one extra sleep into their day.

 Wake your child gently, take them out in the daylight to help reset their biological clock and don’t let them lie in too long to make up for lost sleep.
 Ensure the whole family is staying well-hydrated, eating nutritious food and getting some physical activity in during the day.